sfnw-dev-owner/process-manuals/Exterior_Trim/exterior_trim.md

 ## Step 2 -- Board \#2
 -   Use white or gray 1x4 boards, precut to 93¼ˮ.
--   Put EXTERIOR caulk as shown.
--   Flip board so that caulk will be against the end wall.
+-   Put EXTERIOR caulk as shown, and flip board so that caulk will be against the end wall.
--   Line up the bottom of Board #2 with the bottom of Board #1.
+-   Line up the bottom of board with the bottom of Board #1.
--   Starting at the top (use alignment block) to line up outside (corner) edge of the Board #2 with the surface of Board #1.
+-   Starting at the top (use alignment block) to line up outside (corner) edge of the Board #2 with the surface of Board #1, nail (PANEL NAILS)\
--   Nail (PANEL NAILS)\
     ---   2 nails about 2ˮ from top\
     ---   1 nail every 8ˮ down the middle\
     ---   2 nails about 2ˮ from the bottom.

-Repeat for the other three corners of the home.
+- Repeat for the other three corners of the home.
-{{< pagebreak >}}

 ![](images/back_corner.png)